The #1 Misconception About Tinnitus Treatment

 In around 2-5% of the population, tinnitus becomes something else.
 It becomes loud, annoying, and intrusive.
 Functional domains like relaxation, concentration, and sleep become affected.
 Relationships and job performance suffer.
 Depression, anxiety, and despair can set in.
 So what’s going on?

 In clinically significant tinnitus, the first problem is tinnitus loudness.
-This is related to a migraine-related condition that causes an excitation-inhibition imbalance in the brain, leading to reactivity and sensory hypersensitivity.
-This amplifies the tinnitus sound, resulting in either fluctuating tinnitus loudness or constant loud tinnitus.
+This is related to a migraine-related condition that causes increased reactivity and sensory hypersensitivity in the hearing nerve.
+This amplifies the tinnitus sound, resulting in either fluctuating tinnitus loudness or a constant loud tinnitus.

-The second problem is that when tinnitus becomes loud, it begins to couple with other areas of the brain.
-The brain undergoes a rewiring process (called neuroplasticity) where the tinnitus signal gets wired to the attention network and the fear center of the brain.
+The second problem is that brain becomes hardwired to amplify tinnitus.
+When tinnitus becomes loud, it begins to trigger neural connections other areas of the brain.
+This rewiring process (called neuroplasticity) connects the tinnitus sound to the fear center and attention network of the brain, making it so that the tinnitus sound is annoying and much harder to ignore.

 In the brain's attention network, the tinnitus sound gains ‘salience’, meaning that the brain categorizes it as a critical piece of information that cannot be ignored.
 It's impossible to “just ignore it” because it's no longer a conscious decision.
 The attention center becomes hardwired to notice the tinnitus.